 An employer cannot refuse to pay you for work you have genuinely done.
 Both individual state and federal laws require employers to pay at least the minimum wage.

 You should know what to expect in your wages if you have an employment contract with your employer.
-If your employer tries to refuse to pay you, this would be regarded as a breach of contract as well as a violation of one or another employment laws, such as the Federal Labor Standards Act (FLSA).
+If your employer tries to refuse to pay you, this would be regarded as a breach of contract as well as a violation of one or another employment laws, such as the Fair Labor Standards Act (FLSA).

 If you are wonder "My employer didn't pay me for all the hours I worked, what can I do?".
 If your employer isn't paying you for all the hours you've worked, then you may have a wage theft claim.

 Your employer could justifiably not pay you if you did not complete the number of hours you are expected to work.
 For example, if you normally do a forty hour week and you only work thirty hours one week, then your employer may be entitled to only pay you for 30 hours.